scil/LaravelFly/readme.md

 ```
 The "$bootstrappers" is what Laravel do before handling a request, LaravelFly execute them before any request, except the last two items "RegisterProviders" and "BootProviders"

-In Normal Mode, "RegisterProviders" is placed on "WorkerStart", while "BootProviders" is placed on "request".
+In One Mode, "RegisterProviders" is placed on "WorkerStart", while "BootProviders" is placed on "request".
 That means, all providers are registered before any requests and booted after each request.The only exception is, providers in "config('laravelfly.providers_in_request')" are registered and booted after each request.

 In Greedy Mode, providers in "config('laravelfly.providers_in_worker')" are registered and booted before any request.
-Other providers follow Normal Mode rule.
+Other providers follow One Mode rule.

 And In Greedy Mode, you can define which singleton services to made before any request in "config('laravelfly.providers_in_worker')".If necessary, you should define which properties need to backup.